 Sydney received her Bachelor of Arts in Scientific and Philosophical Studies of Mind with a concentration in cognitive science from Franklin and Marshall College (2017) and her Master of Arts in Psychology with a specialization in cognition and perception from New York University (2019).
 She conducted her master’s thesis under the mentorship of Prof. Michael Landy and Dr. Stephanie Badde, where she studied multisensory integration, in particular, the combination of visual and tactile spatial cues.
 Her research interests include multisensory perception and perceptual illusions.
 More specifically, she is interested in how our senses interact to help us process information, how the brain handles ambiguous sensory signals, and how different circumstances may modulate the underlying neuronal mechanisms at play.

 Kyra is a PhD student at the University of Hawaii at Manoa studying under Professor Vibell.
 She received her B.A. in Psychology at the University of Hawaii at Hilo (2019).
 After graduating, she worked in research and development as a software developer for various projects in the area of decentralization (e.g. Seed, Webrecorder).
 Currently, she is working on creating a virtual reality testing space for EEG studies and manages the Neurorehabilitation Unit.
-She has additional interest in neuroplasticity, and functional neurological changes after usage of brain-computer interfaces.
+She has additional interest in machine learning applications for EEG data, neuroplasticity, and functional neurological changes after usage of brain-computer interfaces.

 Nhat Dainelle Vallo